Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Randomization and biased randomization assumption

-We consider the setting of a typical retrospective matched cohort study.
+We consider the setting of a typical matched cohort study.
 Suppose that the study has access to $N_t$ treated units and a large reservoir of $N_c$ control units so that there are $N_t + N_c = N$ units in total.
-Without loss of generality, we assume $N_c > N_t$ (if not, we would switch the role of treated and control units) and $N_c$ is often much larger than $N_t$.
-Each of the $N$ units is associated with a treatment indicator $Z_n$ and a vector of observed covariates $\mathbf{x}_n$, $n = 1, 2, \cdots, N$.
-We can match each treated unit with a control unit using any statistical matching procedure $\textsf{M}$ and produce $I \leq N_t$ matched pairs of two units, one treated and the other control.
-We use $ij$, $i = 1, \cdots, I,~j = 1, 2$, to index the $j$-th unit in the $i$-th matched pair.
+Without loss of generality, we assume $N_c > N_t$ (if not, switch the role of treated and control units) and $N_c$ is often much larger than $N_t$.
+Each of the $N$ units is associated with a treatment indicator $Z_n$ and a $q$-dimensional vector of observed covariates $\mathbf{x}_n$, $n = 1, \dots, N$.
+Researchers match each treated unit with a control unit using any statistical matching procedure $\textsf{M}$ and produce $I \leq N_t$ matched pairs of two units, one treated and the other control.
+We use $ij$, $i = 1, \dots, I,~j = 1, 2$, to index the $j$-th unit in the $i$-th matched pair.
 Let $\mathbf{x}_{ij}$ denote unit $ij$'s observed covariates and $Z_{ij}$ its treatment status so that the unit with $Z_{ij} = 1$ is the treated unit and with $Z_{ij} = 0$ the control unit.
-Finally, we collect the observed covariates information of all the $2I$ matched units in the matrix $\mathbf{X}$.
+Finally, we collect the observed covariates information of $2I$ matched units in the matrix $\mathbf{X}$.
 We assume no unmeasured confounders.

-The randomization assumption in a downstream, finite-sample, randomization-based outcome analysis can be formally stated as follows: \begin{assumption}[Randomization Assumption in Matched Pair Studies, Stated Formally] The treatment assignments across matched pairs are assumed to be independent of each other, with
+The randomization assumption in a downstream, finite-sample, randomization-based outcome analysis can be formally stated as follows: \begin{assumption}[Randomization Assumption in Matched-Pair Studies, Stated Formally] Treatment assignments across matched pairs are assumed to be independent of each other, with